-Single sided reporting for OTC derivatives in Australia: When does it apply?
+Single sided reporting for OTC derivatives in Australia: Final regulations published

-In December 2014 the Australian Government announced its intention to introduce a single sided reporting regime for the benefit of phase 3B entities as part of its de-regulatory policy initiative.
 At the end of May 2015, the Government released for industry comment the Corporations Amendment (Central Clearing and Single-Sided Reporting) Regulation 2015 (Regulations) to, amongst other things, implement the single sided reporting exemption.
-The Regulations are scheduled to commence on 1 October 2015 in so far as it relates to single-sided reporting.
-The Regulations are still in draft form.
+The final Regulations have recently been published.
+The part of the Regulations dealing with single-sided reporting will commence on 1 October 2015.